Plan Your Visit

 Cellular phone service is generally available, but sometimes patchy.
 Please ask staff for guidance if you require a consistent signal.

 There is no running water at Huble Homestead; the bathrooms available on site are outhouses.
 There are currently three located on the property: one is located beside the lower parking lot and the other two are in the site, beside the Animal Barn.
-The outhouse in the top parking lot will be closed for 2020.
-Hand sanitizer is provided in all three bathrooms, and they will be frequently checked and sanitized throughout the day.
+There is also an outhouse in the top parking lot.
+Hand sanitizer is provided in all four bathrooms.
+During the season, the bottom three outhouses are frequently checked and sanitized throughout the day.

 Handwash and hand sanitizer stations are available to visitors in various points throughout the site.
 Handwash stations can be found between the two outhouses located on the site and beside the General Store.
 Hand sanitizer can be found in the three outhouses, the Welcome Barn, and the General Store.
 The hand sanitizer has been generously donated by Pacific Western Brewing.